 I was looking at my last few podcasts and I noticed that they were all fairly serious in topic.
 So, I decided that it was time for something that was a bit more uplifting.
 It’s time for the Attack of the 50-foot garden hose!

 The cast of characters in this story are a 38-year-old truck driver named George Di Peso, his 30-year-old wife Ruth, their three children: 12-year-old Susanne, 10-year-old Jean, and 7-year-old George, and, most importantly, one ordinary 1/2-inch (1 cm) diameter, 50-foot (~15 m) garden hose that was about to bring them international fame.
-No idea on the age of the hose.
+No idea about the age of the hose.
 I’ll just say that it had a lot of energy, so it must have been very young…

 Thursday, June 30th of 1955 started out like any other day at the family’s four-year-old Downey, California home.
 Should you want to take a peek at the scene of the crime, although I doubt that current owners would appreciate your visit, their home was located at 7739 Alderdale Street.